Child's body found, rescue operations continue in Oman flash floods

 The body of a child was found at Wadi Al Batha in Oman's Al Mudhaibi on Sunday.
-Various parts of the Sultanate of Oman are inundated after torrential rains that lashed the country led to flash floods in the country.
+The incident happened as various parts of the country remained inundated after torrential rains that lashed the country led to flash floods.

 The body was found by the residents of the area, the Royal Oman Police said in a tweet.